hanwoolsky/Solar_System_Graphics/README.md

 # Copy Right
-> cgut.h file is provided by Prof Sungkil Lee.
+> Most of header files are provided by Prof Sungkil Lee.

 > Planets's normal and bump texture jpg file is from http://planetpixelemporium.com/